 This is where you find a unique offer no one else can match or copy.
 It might only appeal to a small number of customers, but it highly appeals to them, because of its uniqueness.
 You sell fewer units.
 But each unit sells at a much higher price.

 Anyone with a business or marketing degree has probably had to write a long essay on the work of Michael Porter at some point.
 There’s a lot more in his work than we’ve covered here, but this one’s important.
 We’ve given you the gist of his most important work on competitive strategy.

 And the reason we did that, is you can use these strategies to help you find your own e-Commerce competitive advantage.

-Focus differentiation in e-Commerce means you need you to work out what exactly it is you can offer as a specific benefit, ahead of your competitors.
+Focus differentiation in e-Commerce means you need to work out exactly what it is you can offer as a specific benefit, ahead of your competitors.

-And niche positioning, takes that to another level where you need to find something unique to offer, which can’t be copied by competitors.
+And niche positioning takes that to another level as you aim to find something unique to offer.
+Something which can’t be copied by competitors.

 Your choice of e-Commerce channel

 For marketplaces, particularly options like Etsy, niche positions may be your choice of e-Commerce competitive advantage.
 You can create specific and individual products which are hard to copy.